 Head off to most VPN pricing pages and you'll find plenty of ‘special deals’ which usually aren't special at all.
 For all the ‘50% off’ splashes, the flash deals or the ‘strictly limited’ offers – which sometimes require that you sign up within a few minutes to get the special price – many VPN provider's pricing schemes don't change much at all.

-And if you're still struggling, then be sure to visit our cheap VPN guide, to discover the services that keep things affordable all year around.
+If you're still struggling, then our round up of the best cheap VPN services will help you discover the ones that keep things affordable all year around.

 5. Fake server status information